-Bordered by eight countries and straddling two continents, Turkey is one of a kind, and cheap Turkey holidays provide a heady mix of sights, sounds and culture.
-Previously reserved for history enthusiasts and fact fans, Turkey's bazaars, baths and beaches have now started to generate a more well-rounded and seasoned holidaymaker, making it the ideal getaway for those looking for more than just sun, sea and sand.
+Bordered by eight countries and straddling the two continents of Europe and Asia, Turkey is one of a kind.
+Tourists heading to Turkey this summer will experience a heady mix of sights, sounds and culture.
+Previously reserved for ancient history enthusiasts and fact fans, Turkey's bazaars, traditional baths and stunning Mediterranean beaches have now started to generate a more well-rounded and seasoned holidaymaker, making it the ideal getaway for those looking for more than just sun, sea and sand.

-From avant-garde Istanbul to the ancient city of Perge, the beauty of Turkey holidays lies in the fact that they can be tailor made with ease.
+From avant-garde Istanbul to the ancient city of Perge, the beauty of Turkey lies in the fact that they can be tailor made with ease.
 Visit Byzantine battlegrounds one day, Roman ruins the next, and why not book in for a traditional Hammam experience while you’re at it?
-You can even use the country as your base to explore the surrounding areas, and depending on where you stay, you can book boat trips to several of the Greek islands – ideal for amateur explorers.

 Things to do